Padam87/AttributeBundle/README.md

 		),
 	));

-### 2.6 Add attributes to your view
+### 2.5 Add attributes to your view

 	{% for attribute in form.attributes %}
         {{ form_widget(attribute) }}
     {% endfor %}

-Each Attribute's form widget will be rendered as the definition specifies.
+Each Attribute's form widget will be rendered as the definition specifies (text, select, etc).

-### 2.7 Create your Definitions and Schemas
+### 2.6 Create your Definitions and Schemas

 /admin/attribute-definition and /admin/attribute-schema

-### 2.8  View for Definitions and Schemas
+### 2.7  View for Definitions and Schemas (optional)

 Athough the bundle provides a default view, you would propably want to create your own.
-You can do that by adding a folder, ad copying the bundles views here:
+You can do that by adding a folder, and copying the bundles views here:

 	app/Resources/Padam87AttributeBundle